linode/docs/docs/guides/networking/linode-network/ip-failover-keepalived/index.md

         sudo systemctl enable keepalived
         sudo systemctl start keepalived

-1. Perform these steps again for each secondary Compute Instance you would like to configure.
+1. Perform these steps again on *each* secondary Compute Instance you would like to configure.
 You can use the same configuration file as provided above, but make the following adjustments:

     - Set the *state* value to `BACKUP`
     - Set the *priority* value to `99` or less, depending on the failover order you prefer for the secondary Compute Instances.